quinonely/yolov5resnet18/README.md

 # YOLOv5 with ResNet18
-Yolov5 Integration with ResNet-18 architecture, built on MaxPool layer and Basic Blocks Architecture used for modern banknote feature detection to compare with MobileNetv2 integrated YOLOv5
+Yolov5 Integration with ResNet-18 architecture, built on MaxPool layer and Basic Blocks<br>
+Architecture used for modern banknote feature detection to compare with MobileNetv2 integrated YOLOv5

 ```